 - A. The Relationship of Law, the Lawyer, and Ethics

 - B. Conformity to the Law

 - 1. Criminal Law

 - 2. Tort Law Claims by Non-Clients

 - a) Negligent Misrepresentation

 - b) Intentional Torts

 - C. Corporate Fraud and Lawyer Action

 - D. Confidentiality

 - 1. Attorney-Client Privilege

 - a) Corporations and the Attorney-Client Privilege

 - b) Work-Product Doctrine

 - c) Documents

 - d) Crime Fraud Exception

 - e) Waiver of Attorney-Client Privilege

 - 2. Professional Duty of Confidentiality

 - a) Scope of the Duty of Confidentiality

 - b) Exceptions

 - (1) Self-Defense

 - (2) Client Fraud

 - (3) When Death or Bodily Harm May Result

+- 3. Confidentiality and Privilege in the Electronic Age

 - E. Conflicts of Interest

 - 1. Concurrent Conflicts

 - 2. Successive Conflicts

 - 3. Imputed Conflicts and Migratory Lawyers

 - 4. Government Lawyers

 - 5. Advanced Topics in Conflicts of Interest Who Is the Client?

 - a) Individual or Enterprise

 - b) Almost Clients

+- c) Insured and Insurer

 - F. Litigation

 - 1. Client Perjury

 - 2. How Far for a Client?

 - G. Prosecutorial Ethics

-- H. Criminal Defense Ethics

-- I. Lawyer-Client Relationship
+- H. Lawyer-Client Relationship

 - 1. Fees

 - 2. Handling Property of Clients and Others

 - 3. Scope of Lawyer's Authority

 - 4. Ending the Relationship

-- J. Competence
+- I. Competence

 - 1. Checks on Incompetence

 - 2. Malpractice

+- 3. Ineffective Assistance of Counsel

-- K. Advertising and Solicitation
+- J. Advertising and Solicitation